s

 In the background playing with rhythms of yellow.

-More photos soon by Fungi Fung.
+More photos below by Fungi Fung.

 ZHdK – Arbeitsweisen

-Very rewarding to co-teach at the Züricher Hochschule der Künste/Theater for the last few days.
+Starting the year with co-teaching at the Züricher Hochschule der Künste/Theater for the last few days.
 The students were so openly and curiously engaging in the performance/dance tasks which was more than inspiring for us in return.

 Thanks to SKART for taking me on the boat and together digging for ideas and new creative insights!